-Peter Feldman was born in New York City, 1936.
+Biographical Note: Peter Feldman was born in New York City, 1936.
 He received his BA from Bard College, New York, 1958, in the Dance/Drama department.
-Additional theatre experience was received with various individual instructors.
+He received additional theatre experience with various individual instructors.

 Feldman's career extends from the 1960s to the present.
-In 1963, he, along with Joseph Chaiken, founded New York's famous Open Theatre, one of the world's leading avante-garde theatre ensembles.
+In 1963, he, along with Joseph Chaikin, founded New York's famous Open Theatre, one of the world's leading avant-garde theatre ensembles.
 He co-directed this group until 1970, also serving as a Professional Associate in Acting at Columbia University during this time.